-Juan E. Gilbert, The Banks Family Preeminence Endowed Professor and chair of the UF Department of Computer & Information Science & Engineering, has been named a fellow of the Associate for Computing Machinery (ACM).
+Juan E. Gilbert, The Banks Family Preeminence Endowed Professor and chair of the UF Department of Computer & Information Science & Engineering, has been named a fellow of the Association for Computing Machinery (ACM).
 Gilbert was recognized for his individual contributions to advancing the field of computing.
 He was 1 of 56 members named as ACM Fellows for 2018.

 ACM is the world’s largest and most prestigious association of computing professionals.
 ACM Fellows comprise fewer than 1 percent of the association’s global membership.
 Selection as an ACM Fellow is based on professional experience and achievements, as well as contributions to the broader computing community.